 Kloek, Wouter.
-"Lazarus and the Rich Man or "In Luxury Beware"."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+"Lazarus and the Rich Man or "In Luxury Beware" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artwork/lazarus-and-the-rich-man-or-in-luxury-beware/ (archived May 2020).

-https://www.theleidencollection.com/archive/.

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.

-"In weelde siet toe" (In Luxury Beware), the proverb that inspired Jan Steen's painting, is literally set in stone on the bench in the foreground.
+"In weelde siet toe" (In Luxury Beware), the proverb that inspired Jan Steen 's painting, is literally set in stone on the bench in the foreground.
 Sitting on this bench is an enticing Bacchanalian reveler, who, with grape vines encircling her head, strums her cittern while gazing out evocatively at the viewer, as though inviting him to take part in the merrymaking.
 The big boozer behind her, wearing a red hat crowned with a cock's feather, smilingly raises a glass of wine in one hand while clutching a jug close to his side with his other.
-The festive music provided by the woman, the baggiper and the flute player could not have created a very harmonious sound, but one senses that the quality of the music was not their principle concern.^[1] Despite the woman's come-hither look, the slashes on the large man's blue pants and on the bagpipe player's sleeves are consistent with sixteenth-century fashions, which reminds the viewer that the scene is not taken from contemporary life, but is an allegorical depiction of the proverb.
+The festive music provided by the woman, the bagpiper and the flute player could not have created a very harmonious sound, but one senses that the quality of the music was not their principle concern.[1]
+Despite the woman's come-hither look, the slashes on the large man's blue pants and on the bagpipe player's sleeves are consistent with sixteenth-century fashions, which reminds the viewer that the scene is not taken from contemporary life, but is an allegorical depiction of the proverb.
 In a similar fashion, the actions of the children-one of whom offers a morsel of cake to a barking dog while another holds up a bunch of grapes-relate thematically to the proverb "Sine Cerere et Baccho friget Venus," (Without Ceres and Bacchus, Venus would freeze).
 The proverb means that love cannot flourish without food and drink.

 The key to understanding the full thematic implications of the painting, however, is not to be found in the foreground figures but on the terrace in the right background, where Steen depicted the parable of Lazarus and the Rich Man (Luke 16:18-21).
 Here Steen has followed a narrative model used by artists in the circle of Pieter Aertsen (1508-75) and Joachim Beuckelaer (1533-74).
 In paintings by these artists, the true meaning of a scene is only revealed upon discovering the significance of seemingly subordinate passages in the backgrounds of their paintings, a compositional structure known as the paradoxical encomium, or ironic eulogy.
 The origin of this rhetorical trope lies in literature, and was extensively used by Desiderius Erasmus in his Lof der zotheid ("In Praise of Folly"), published in 1511.
 Jan Steen often drew inspiration from Erasmus and the works of Aertsen and Beuckelaer, but he seldom applied the principles of the paradoxical encomium as thoroughly as he did in this painting.
-Islandon.
+[3]

 In the background of Steen's painting the rich man sits at a table in the company of a young woman and a young man, while a waiter pours him a glass of wine.
-Lazarus lies before the table with his right hand raised and
+Lazarus lies before the table with his right hand raised and his left hand holding a begging bowl while a greyhound licks his sores.
+A maidservant, pointedly crossing her arms, feeds a white poodle standing on